takanory/slides/20190224pyconapac/PITCHME.md

   2. Enable Bots
   3. Add a Bot User
   4. Install App to Workspace -> Authorize
+* Invite Bot User to Slack channel
-* Bot User OAuth Access Token like this:
+* 'Bot User OAuth Access Token' like this:

 ```
 xoxb-123467890-XXXXXX-XXXXXXXXXXXXX
 ```

-* Invite Bot User to Slack channel

 * see: [Creating a bot user](https://api.slack.com/bot-users#creating-bot-user)

 Note:
-Botユーザーをまずは作成します。手順の説明...
+How to create Bot user is as follow....

 +++